Frequently Asked Questions

 - Omit desserts and other items with sugar listed as one of the first three ingredients.

 - Omit carbonated drinks, high-calorie nutritional supplements, milk shakes, high-fat foods and foods with high fiber content.

 - Limit snacking between meals.

 What important digestive functions do people lose when the lower stomach is bypassed?

 What is dumping syndrome?

-One key feature that helps control calorie intake after Gastric Bypass is that food leaves the tiny pouch into a section of the small intestine called the jejunum.
+A key feature that helps control calorie intake after gastric bypass is that food leaves the tiny pouch into a section of the small intestine called the jejunum.
 The jejunum is simply not made to handle concentrated calories, especially refined sugar.
 The effect of a person consuming concentrated sugar after a gastric bypass (such as ice cream, chocolate candy, or a soda) is a reaction called dumping syndrome that affects the whole body.

 Patients with gastric sleeve do not usually have dumping syndrome.